-The second Rule (the "Risk-Weighted Asset Rule") expands the number of risk-weighted categories and increase the required capital for certain categories of assets, including higher-risk residential mortgages, higher-risk construction real estate loans and certain exposures related to securitizations.
-This Rule, among other things:
+The second Rule (the "Risk-Weighted Asset Rule") would expand the number of risk-weighted categories and increase the required capital for certain categories of assets, including higher-risk residential mortgages, higher-risk construction real estate loans and certain exposures related to securitizations.
+This Rule would, among other things:

-- increases capital requirements for past-due loans from 100% to 150% and set the risk weight for high volatility commercial real estates at 150%; and - revises the risk-weighted percentage for unused commitments with an original maturity of one year or less from 0 to 20% unless the commitment is unconditionally cancelable by the bank.
+- revise risk weights for residential mortgages based on LTV ratios and certain loan characteristics, assigning risk weights between 35% and 200%; - increase capital requirements for past-due loans from 100% to 150% and set the risk weight for high volatility commercial real estates at 150%; and - revise the risk-weighted percentage for unused commitments with an original maturity of one year or less from 0 to 20% unless the commitment is unconditionally cancelable by the bank.